 - 6 cloves garlic (minced)

-- 3 tbsp fresh mint (chopped, plus more to garnish)
+- 3 tablespoon fresh mint (chopped, plus more to garnish)

 - 1 cup frozen peas